tejeshn48/3000/ram django.md

 Shankar is open to setting in:Shankar
 *And then next views:

-Import I Django From Django http import HTTP Response ; This means in HTTP is capital letters 2nd HTTP And creating in function anything Def display (request) :
+Import I Django From Django http import HTTP Response This means in HTTP is capital letters 2nd HTTP And creating in function anything Def display (request) :
-Return HTTPResoponce <h1>shankar<h2> ;
+Return HTTPResoponce <h1>shankar<h2> :
 Shankar’s name is created in the app name

-_And then moved on next URLs:
+And then moved on next URLs:

 URLs in import in views path From Django URLs. import path From app to import to views URLs pattern Path (‘hello’/.views. hello

-_And next move on templates ;
+And next move on templates :

 Open a new directory right click on the open template 2nd also opens a new template And right click on an HTML page And then configure HTML to (write a logic) And next to setting and open Import OS.
 Base DIR.